-How the Reconciliation Bill Would Impact Kansas Manufacturing and Energy
+How the "Big, Beautiful Bill" Will Impact Kansas Manufacturing and Energy

-Kansas Corporation Commission projects peak demand in Kansas to reach 11 GW by 2043, with only 3.8 GW of capacity, causing a 7.2 GW deficit in energy supply.
+These projects could be jeopardized by recent changes to the clean electricity tax credits (48E, 45Y) at a time when more power is needed.
+The Kansas Corporation Commission projects peak demand in Kansas to reach 11 GW by 2043, with only 3.8 GW of capacity, causing a 7.2 GW deficit in energy supply.